-- What many people don’t necessarily think of as part of the funnel is what happens after the sale.
+This third point is what many people don’t necessarily think of as part of the funnel; what happens after the sale.

-This third point is by increasing sales from things like up-sells and cross sales, as well as generating assets for your business, testimonials, and case studies.
+It works by increasing sales from things like up-sells and cross sales, as well as generating assets for your business such as testimonials and case studies.

 It’s kind of like having a half a million pound marketing department in your business for the price of a cleaner.